 Cohabitation After a Divorce May Ultimately Put an End to Alimony

 The Florida Legislature recognized that cohabitation and supportive relationships can result in the same sort of situation for the modification of alimony as remarriage or a job change.
 Obligees in supportive relationships have many of the same benefits of traditional marriage and have less of a need for alimony from an ex-spouse.
 They often have the benefits of an additional income to assist with their expenses, or the support of a partner which enables them to find a new job, work more hours, or otherwise increase their income and assets.
 Because of this, the Florida Legislature modified state law to allow obligors to ask for alimony to be modified or terminated where a supportive relationship has given the obligee benefits similar to a marriage.

 Obligees will do well to be careful with their actions if they decide to cohabitate with someone else after a divorce.
 In particular, obligees should consider keeping their funds separate from the other person’s and not share in expenses or bills.
 Otherwise, a court may find that a “supportive relationship” exists and may either lower or even terminate alimony.

 Latest Alimony Laws

-Florida has new legislation on the burner that can possible strengthen rights to reduce alimony if there are cohabitation issues.
+Florida has new legislation on the burner that can possibly strengthen rights to reduce alimony if there are cohabitation issues.
 This is a developing issue that we are covering in our Alimony Reform in Florida section.